Javascript is not enabled.

 • Better Business Bureau.

-If signed by the Governor, the new protections will take effect July 1.
+With the Governor's signature, the new protections will take effect July 1.

 Join AARP for only $11 per year with a 5-year membership.
 Get instant access to members-only products and hundreds of benefits, a free second membership, and a subscription to AARP The Magazine.